-Our overall proof strategy is to show that for {$\| \theta \|$} and $W$ large enough, the conditions of Lemma~\ref{lem:eig_lemma} hold with high probability.
-We show that Lemma~\ref{lem:eig_lemma} then allows the distribution over latent states for the continuous-time MJP and its discrete-time counterpart embedded in $W$ to be brought arbitrarily close to $\pi_\theta$ (and thus to each other), allowing our sampler to inherit mixing properties of the ideal sampler.
-For the remaining $\theta$ and $W$, we will exploit their boundedness to establish a `small-set condition' where the MCMC algorithm forgets its state with some probability.
+Our overall proof strategy is to show that on a set with {$\| \theta \|$} and $|W|$ large enough, the conditions of Lemma~\ref{lem:eig_lemma} hold with high probability.
+Lemma~\ref{lem:eig_lemma} then will imply that the distribution over states for the continuous-time MJP and its discrete-time counterpart embedded in $W$ will be brought arbitrarily close to $\pi_\theta$ (and thus to each other), allowing our sampler to inherit mixing properties of the ideal sampler.
+We will exploit the boundedness of the complement of this set to establish a `small-set condition' where the MCMC algorithm forgets its state with some probability.
 These two conditions will be sufficient for geometric ergodicity.
 The next assumption states these small-set conditions for the ideal sampler.

 \begin{assumption} For the ideal sampler with transition probability $p_I(\theta'|\theta)$: \\ i) for each $M$, for the set $\SM_M=\{\theta:\Omega(\theta)\le M \}$, there exists a probability measure $\phi$ and a constant $\kappa_1 > 0$ s.t.\ $\alpha_I(\theta, \theta'; X) q(\theta' | \theta) \ge \kappa_1 \phi(\theta')$ for $\theta \in \SM_M$.
 Thus $B_M$ is a $1$-small set. \\ ii) for $M$ large enough, $\exists \rho < 1$ s.\ t.\ $\int \Omega(\ptheta) p_I(\ptheta|\theta) d\ptheta \leq (1-\rho) \Omega(\theta)+L_I$, $\forall \theta \not\in \SM_M$. \end{assumption}